-Balance bikes, normally for kids between 18 months and 7 years, help a child who has already learned how to walk to truly ride a bike.
-The most difficult part of learning to ride a bike is learning to balance while sitting and in motion.
+Convertible Balance bikes, normally for kids between 18 months and 7 years, help a child who has already learned how to walk to ride a kids bike.
+The most difficult part of riding a bike is balancing while sitting and in motion.

 Training wheels will keep a child’s bike from tipping over, but that’s not really learning balance.
 The training wheels are doing all the work for the child without having to learn how to balance while sitting and in motion.
-Kids learn how to ride on a tilt, and this isn’t balance.
+Kids learn how to ride on a tilt, which isn’t balanced.

 Balance bikes help a child do the following:

 Acquire a sense of control.
-Close to the ground and without chains, the kids power the balance bikes themselves.
+The kids power the convertible balance bikes themselves close to the ground and without chains.
 They have control over movement and speed and can advance as they become accustomed to steering with balance at their own pace.

 One at a time.
 Steer, balance, both without having to pedal.
 Learn the first part of riding a bike without overwhelming the senses.
 Taking one step at a time they can learn the steering slowly and with focus.

 Confidence.
-Having mastered the steering while maintaining stability with their feet, their confidence grows.
+Their confidence grows after mastering the steering while maintaining stability with their feet.
 Next comes the gliding, using the feet to power, and lifting them.

 Turning corners, avoiding obstacles in the path, and more create greater spatial awareness.
 Legs become stronger, and together, the child maneuvering around the house (stairs, moving backwards) are further skills developed.
 The speed of learning increases with each new skill, each new bit of confidence and excitement creating the desire and enthusiasm to learn more and more.